Frequently asked questions - Individuals

 • Could you email me my company’s Credit Report?

 No this is not possible.
-As per our standard procedure, Credit Reports are sent via registered mail with advice of delivery only.
+As per our standard procedure, Credit Reports are sent via registered mail.
 Alternatively, you may collect your Credit Report in person from our offices.

 • What is the address and telephone number of the Customer Service Office?